 Since Christmas is the perfect holiday for adding a little extra sparkle to your work, these 5 Tips will help you do just that.

+Now you can begin stitching in the same manner as you would with standard cotton floss.
+Click to learn how to bury the ends of your floss or to how to make a waste knot.
 If the floss begins to separate and shred, don't continue stitching.
-Simply bury your thread and start with a new strand of floss.
+Simply bury your thread and start with a new strand of floss

 Using these tips, you'll have wonderful results with specialty flosses.

 I have seen recommendations to use wax on floss to help it glide through your fabric.
 Because I have been successful with the techniques above, I have not needed to use wax.
 I am also reluctant to put any substance on the floss that may leave residue on my fabric, seen or unseen.

 Often residue takes some time to become visible.
 That's because even invisible residue may collect dirt and dust.

 However, I know that other stitchers do.
 My sister has white candles around her house and occasionally runs her floss over these while stitching.
 Still, since I haven't tried it myself, I am reluctant to recommend it.

 If you do decide to try it, experiment on a scrap of the same fabric you are using before stitching on a piece that you've been working on.
 It would be a shame to risk ruining a project that you've invested time in.